masteriw/FSND/projects/capstone/README.md

 ## Introduction
 The Casting Agency API is a Flask application that enables users to manage actors and movies within a casting agency.
 This API allows for CRUD (Create, Read, Update, Delete) operations on actors and movies.

+## Motivation

+The vision of the Casting Agency API is to streamline the process of managing talent and productions in entertainment.
+To list actors, and their movies.

+Our goal was to create an intuitive platform that simplifies the administrative workload.
+By automating the mundane tasks, we free up the artists and visionaries to focus on their actual jobs.

 ## Getting Started

 ### Prerequisites